 What is a 3-way moneyline bet in soccer?

-While rules may vary from sportsbook to sportsbook, it is most common to have the outcome decided after full-time.
-For those who are new to the sport, full-time requires the entire 90 minutes plus any additional time for stoppages, injuries, or other reasons.
+While rules may vary from sportsbook to sportsbook, it’s most common to have the outcome decided after full-time.
+For those who are new to the sport, full-time requires the entire 90 minutes, plus any additional time for stoppages, injuries, or other reasons.
 Once all of that time is done, then the outcome will be either a winner or a draw.

 When you wager on a three-way soccer moneyline, if you pick one of the teams, that side has to win the game outright in order for your bet to win.
 If you do decide to bet on a draw, then that’s what you’ll be rooting for.
 Here’s an example of a potential three-way moneyline: